Cameron Walker-Wright: Career

 He is one third of the indie pop group Nekokat along with Jordan Witzigreuter (The Ready Set) and Jess Bowen (drummer of The Summer Set).
+In September 2016, he released a single titled, "Just Come Home".
+In May 2017, he released another single titled, "I'm Sorry", under the name, Alexander Francis.

 In 2018, he joined brothers Stephen and John Gomez of The Summer Set to form the band Twin XL.
-As of 2021, they have one full EP out titled How To Talk To Strangers and 6 singles.
+As of 2023, they released one studio album titled Hyperfantasia, two EPs and 13 singles.
 The band makes all of their own music, start-to-finish, and have admitted that it is "sometimes difficult" to balance recording with performances.
-Previously, the band toured with Jukebox The Ghost and The Mowgli's for the Making Friends Tour of 2019, and toured with I Don't Know How But They Found Me the same year.
-They ended 2019 touring with The Maine for The Mirror tour, and have most recently toured with Fitz and the Tantrums.
+Previously, the band toured with Jukebox The Ghost and The Mowgli's for the Making Friends Tour of 2019, and toured with I Dont Know How but They Found Me the same year.
+They ended 2019 touring with The Maine for The Mirror tour, and toured with Fitz and the Tantrums in 2020.
+The band released their debut studio album, Hyperfantasia on May 19, 2023.

 In early 2021, Cameron started a music label with fellow artist Jordan Witzigreuter, Swim Team Records.
 The company has featured a multitude of artists such as Future Coyote, TALKBAK, and Casey Abrams.
 The label's music has been featured in promotion for things such as the PGA Tour.
+Walker wrote "Rock with You" by Seventeen for their ninth EP, Attacca.